ucsd-cse30-f17/pa4-public/README.md

 F. Structure is right but count is wrong.
 G. Violates a fundamental property of BSTs (is backwards).
 H. Incorrectly identifies smallest/largest nodes in the tree.
-I. Search succeeds when it should not
+I. Search succeeds when it should not.
 J. Total length doesn't sum the lengths of all the nodes' keys.
 ```
 ### 5. Valgrind